oravus/vpr-workshop/index.md

 The workshop will provide substantial prizes in the following categories:

-- Best Paper Award: the overall best submitted paper at the workshop
+- Best Presentation/Poster Award: the overall best presented paper/poster at the workshop
-- Best Student Paper: the best student-led paper submitted to the workshop
+- Best Student Presentation: the best student-led paper presented at the workshop

 ## Workshop Outcomes